 - Access to security websites is blocked

-In doing the research for this blog post, I went looking for articles and apps on the detection of mobile zombie machines, and came up with very little.
+In doing the research for this blog post, I went looking for articles and apps on the detection of mobile zombie machines and came up with little.
 There are two apps in Google Play that may be useful: Virus Tracker, which checks its database of over 2 billion records to see whether your IP address is listed in known botnets, and Device Monitor, which “warns about connections to end-points that are reported within malware/central-clearing-house databases.”
-ComputerWeekly.com lists four behavior patterns – signature-based, anomaly-based, DNS-based and mining-based – that may be used for botnet detection on any computing devices.
+ComputerWeekly.com lists four behavior patterns – signature-based, anomaly-based DNS-based and mining-based–that may be used for botnet detection on any computing devices.
 The post suggests some additional detection software that may be useful.

 Maintaining security is an ongoing task that includes being vigilant, not opening attachments and links you don’t know or trust, and using the most up-to-date security software.
-As well, the computing industry needs to design and develop better methods for botnet detection and removal of zombie software.
+The computing industry needs to design and develop better methods for botnet detection and removal of zombie software.